ABHIJITHCV11/An-analysis-of-people-who-quit-their-jobs/README.md

 This case study is done in Tableau to identify the primary factors causing attrition.

+Check out the [Dashboard](https://public.tableau.com/views/Ananalysisofpeoplewhoquittheirjobs/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link) containing the analysis.

 ## Objectives

-- Analyse a data set on the human resources of a company called ‘149 Solutions’(hypothetical).
+- Analyse a data set on the human resources of a company called ‘149 Solutions’(hypothetical company).
 - Create appropriate visualisations to identify the factors causing people to quit their jobs.
 - Prepare a dashboard containing these visualisations by applying the best practices.